-I consider myself a "hobby breeder", not a kennel and definitely not a commercial breeder.
 My dogs are my family, live freely in the house, and partake in family activities.
 This house belongs to them, hence the name Tosa House.
 Anyone can keep a dozen Tosas locked up in kennels and crates, but in order to provide these magnificent dogs with the quality of life they deserve, I have to limit the number I keep.
 Please do not assume you can do what I do and keep dominant dogs together especially if you have kids who could get in the way of a clash.
 You have to have eyes in the back of your head, understand dog language very well, and know how to manage them mentally and physically.
 Yes I have had accidental fights, but I am able to stop them before any serious injuries occur!

 In 2002, I began my search for a large breed dog, and almost immediately became interested in the Tosa.
 Since then, I've absorbed every bit of information I can find regarding the breed, and travelled a lot to visit many breeders and other owners.
 I've also travelled to the Kochi center in Japan, and received the (very unexpected) royal treatment from the president of the center.
 Why do I love the Tosa?
 They are beautiful dogs for the most part, capable of amazing athleticism.
 I enjoy watching them play, the rough and tumble wrestling, the high speed chases, and the nimble jumping around.
 Half a world away, my boys would have quite a different lifestyle, most likely as a fighting dog.
 Yet these dogs are exceedingly gentle and affectionate with their families and friends, especially children.
 They tend to be quiet dogs, good thing as I don't have a high tolerance for noise.
 There is next to no grooming, and even mud wicks away from them in no time.
 One of the most loving and loyal breeds, they are happiest when they are close to their people, even if it's just to curl up and watch a movie.
 While they do best with moderate to high activity levels, they are calm enough to handle low activity times too, such as bad weather days, or if you're sick.
 They are generally not heavy droolers, compared with other mastiff types.
 Most are between 45-70kg, still large dogs, but not too big.
 With a unique breed like a Tosa, I meet a lot of people as they're quite the conversation piece, and my dogs enjoy being the center of attention.
 They are excellent companions, and with some socialization and training, I can take them almost anywhere I go.